criteo/criteo-api-java-sdk/sdks/marketingsolutions_2026-01/docs/AnalyticsApi.md

 > File getAdsetReport(statisticsReportQueryMessage)

+/2026-01/statistics/report

-This Statistics endpoint provides adset related data.
-It is an upgrade of our previous Statistics endpoint, and includes new metrics and customization capabilities.
+This Statistics endpoint provides ad set related data.
+It is an upgrade of our previous Statistics endpoint, and includes new metrics and customization capabilities.  &lt;br/&gt;&lt;br/&gt;  This endpoint supports data retrieval for up to two years in the past.

 ### Example